 Ich is one of the most common illnesses in the aquarium.
 Many if not most aquarists will experience an ich infection within their first 6 months in the hobby.
-Fortunately it is very easy to prevent and very easy to treat.
+Fortunately, it is very easy to prevent and very easy to treat.

 Ich is very easily identified by its white spits.
 The spots generally look like grains of salt.
-In some cases the spots may be larger or clump together to appear as one larger spot.
+In some cases, the spots may be larger or clump together to appear as one larger spot.
 I remember routinely seeing painted glass tetras with ich only around the injection sites where the dye was injected with needles.
 The injection site was a wound open to infection and ich took its opportunity and infected them.
-There was so much ich around the injections sites that it was just a giant ball of ich.
+There was so much ich around the injection sites that it was just a giant ball of ich.

-Raising the Temperature:
+Raising the Temperature

-Fish That Are Very Prone to Ich:
+Fish That Are Very Prone to Ich

-A Demonstration of the Connection Between Ich and Stress:
+A Demonstration of the Connection Between Ich and Stress

 An experience I had demonstrates this perfectly.
 We got in a couple flagtail prochilodus at the shop I was running.
 I picked them out at the wholesaler, they were fine and so were the others in the tank.
-Shortly after getting to the store they broke out in ich.
-I did the usual treatment but after a few days they weren’t getting better.
-I wanted to take them home for myself since they are one of my favorites and they are only available a couple times per year.
+Shortly after getting to the store, they broke out in ich.
+I did the usual treatment but after a few days, they weren’t getting better.
+I wanted to take them home for myself since they are one of my favorites and they are only available a couple of times per year.
 I started to realize that the tank they were in just wasn’t ideal for them.
 It was a sales tank, it was too clean.
 There was no algae for them to graze on.
 It was a little too well maintained.
-I decided that my 150 was probably a better home for them.
+I decided that my 150 at home was probably a better home for them.
 I don’t mind algae on the decor or the back wall.
 It was also more fully decorated (you can’t chase fish around a sales tank full of rocks and driftwood, just a few pieces that are easy to pull out at the most).
 So I bought them both and took them home.
-Sure enough within days of being in my tank they were much happier and more relaxed.
+Sure enough, within days of being in my tank, they were much happier and more relaxed.
 They could graze, had more space, more decor, and it was more natural.
 Within a week they were completely void of ich.
-On their own, without an increased temp, salt, meds, or extra water changes, they got over it completely on their own.
-Once I removed the stressor (the less than ideal tank they were in) they got over it on their own.
+On their own, without an increased temperature, salt, medications, or extra water changes, they got over it completely on their own.
+Once I removed the stressor (the less than ideal tank they were in), they got over it on their own.
 In addition, none of the other fish in the tank they were introduced to ever came down with ich at all.

 I have also bought fish from tanks and systems that had other fish with ich.
 The fish I bought didn’t show signs but were obviously exposed.
 They never came down with ich and neither did any other fish in the tanks I put them in.
 In these cases I made sure the fish I bought were healthy, not only showing no signs of ich but also alert, active, erect fins, etc. These fish were doing well and were not stressed even though other fish in the system were.
 This showed they were hardy and adaptable, not easily bothered.
 Those are the fish I want.

-I am not recommending that you go out and buy ich infested fish.
+I am not recommending that you go out and buy ich-infested fish.
 These examples are only given to show how strong the association is between ich and stress.